 Arrivals and Departures

 Parents/guardians must sign their child/children in and out of each workshop.
-Carclew must be informed if someone else is collecting your child/children.
+The Carclew workshop coordinato must be informed if someone else is collecting your child/children.
 Alternative collection arrangements must be confirmed including the nominated responsible adult's name and contact details PRIOR to sign in.

 Parents/guardians will be charged $5.00 every 5 minutes for late pick up without prior arrangement or notification (payable on collection of child/ren).

 Drop-off: From 8:30am for 9:00am start | Pick-up: From 12:45am and no later than 1:30pm